7 Ways to Keep Your Growing Dome Greenhouse Cool

 The power of moisture, and evaporating water, creates a cooling effect of up to 20°.
 There’s two ways we do this in the dome.

-One way is a swamp cooler.
+One way is an evaporative cooler.

 Here Udgar explains the use of our solar powered swamp cooler.
 It is very effective for keeping the dome cool…up to 20° cooler while it is running.The swamp cooler blows air through a pad which is kept moist by water trickling down or being sucked up the pad.